NADIA NOVA

 there no need to be afraid just because the word 'code' was mentioned. ren'py's own language is just copy pasting stuff back and forth and inserting your own names and pictures. its nothing like C# or java or whatever languages exist cause i know jackshit about any of that and dont know how to do programming

-i can not stress it enough KEEP IT SIMPLE, especially if you're starting out. making things complicated or planning massive projects is just shooting yourself in the foot. better to make 2 minute game than get stuck trying to make a epic masterpiece
+i can not stress it enough KEEP IT SIMPLE, especially if you're starting out. making things complicated or planning massive projects is just shooting yourself in the foot. better to make a two minute game than get stuck trying to make a epic masterpiece that never completes

 like just trust me, if its your first game and you find yourself scouring through gui.rpy and screens.rpy and feeling hopeless and lost, question your life choices and think about what nadia would say. she would say to get the hell outta there and go back to script.rpy thats where the magic happens!!! worry about the other stuff for your NEXT game. finishing a project is the hardest part so that should be your first goal!!